-Fish fry recipe – There are so many ways a it can be fried, I have shared 2 recipes in this post.
+Fish fry recipe – Simple fish fry recipes made on griddle or tawa.
+There are so many ways a fish can be fried, I have shared 2 recipes in this post.
 The Andhra fish fry recipe made from curried fish is at the second half of this post.

 Method 1 – step by step photos on simple fish fry recipe